 And that brings us back to SME PRIME, which directly enhances manufacturing and engineering talent by establishing current, relevant and applicable manufacturing education in high schools.
 As part of that, PRIME provides manufacturing equipment, curriculum, materials and supplies, scholarships, camps and academies, student and school credentialing, professional development, marketing and communications, extracurricular programs and events such as Manufacturing Day.

-By investing in the SME PRIME initiative, Fori Automation — in Michigan’s Shelby Township — has made inroads into local schools, where it directs students to its new apprenticeship training program.
+By investing in the SME PRIME program, Fori Automation — in Michigan’s Shelby Township — has made inroads into local schools, where it directs students to its new apprenticeship training program.
 Initial reports from the new program show a great deal of progress and improvement in attracting talented young people.
 And apprenticeships provide an accelerated career experience that educates each trainee in disciplines that address Fori’s own skills gap.

 That’s known as a win-win situation.